 Here at Power Trip Energy, we receive press releases nearly every day about new developments in solar technology, usually focused on improved efficiency or decreased cost.
 We have been seeing reports like these since our business was first established in 2003 and they are increasing in frequency as solar gains momentum.
 Most of these reports originate from commercial laboratories or academic institutions and are likely designed to generate more research and development funding.
 Keep in mind that any product currently being developed on a laboratory table is years away from being deployed commercially, and in fact may never prove commercially viable.
-The Sanyo and SunPower PV modules we use are about 20% efficient, which is the highest efficiency available on the market.
+The SunPower PV modules we use are about 20% efficient, which is the highest efficiency available on the market.
 The PV modules on the Hubble space telescope are 40% efficient (using exotic materials) so we know higher efficiencies are technologically possible, just not able to be mass produced at competitive prices right now.

-Recently thin film (amorphous) PV technologies that claim claimed imminent savings in the cost per watt.
+Recently, thin film (amorphous) PV technologies claimed imminent savings in the cost per watt.
 The challenge with thin film modules is they are much less efficient in terms of watts per square foot (about 8% – 10%) than conventional framed modules (like the Sharp and SunPower modules) and have failed to live up to the promise of being significantly cheaper than framed modules.
-Recent failures by thin-film manufacturers as Solyndra and Unisolar seems to indicate that thin-film solar will only be competitive in narrow market segments.
+Recent failures by thin-film manufacturers such as Solyndra and Unisolar, seem to indicate that thin-film solar will only be competitive in narrow market segments.
 On a commercial or utility-scale, thin film may be a better option if the price per watt is lower and roof space or land area is not a limiting factor.
 However, on the typical residential roof our goal is to generate as much power as possible in a finite space.
 Framed mono or polycrystalline PV modules such as made by SunPower or SolarWorld are usually just the ticket.